 We use a PA system which the club installed with support from the venue.
 We provide two vocal microphones and two guitar leads, and a table microphone for fiddle, flute, accordion etc., with the ability to plug in others as needed.
 General accompaniment to performers should be left acoustic.

 Acoustic guitars form the mainstay for singers but many other instruments make regular appearances.
 Unaccompanied singing is appreciated just as much as a full dance-tune stramash and you’ll hear originals from the 12th the 21st centuries.

 Because The Cobbles Inn is a restaurant, children are welcome.
 It is a safe environment with a friendly atmosphere.
 Closing on Friday nights tends to happen on Saturday morning; it’s a late session.
 Taxis leaves from a few yards outside the pub door, and the location right in the centre of Kelso is very easy to find.
-The pub was remodelled in early 2008 – read about it and see photos.
-Since then it has been further refurbished with a wooden finish floor in place of carpeting, and this has improved the acoustic qualities of the room.

 Other Sessions and Guest Nights

 The club will, from time to time, organise sessions on another weekday night.
 These will be publicised to members/regulars.
 There are now occasional Sunday afternoon traditional sessions at The Cobbles, anchored by local musicians and open to all traditional tune players.
 Usually there will be a few songs too.